AmeerAbed/separation-of-concerns/week-2/README.md

   * Sign into FreeCodeCamp using your GitHub Account
   * Turn on your Public Profile
   * Complete [Basic JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/) up through [Iterate with JS do ... while loops](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/iterate-with-javascript-do...while-loops)
   * Copy-paste each and every exercise into [JS Tutor](http://pythontutor.com/javascript.html#mode=edit) to get the most out of your studying!
-* Study the [_Debugging_ challenges](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/debugging/) from FreeCodeCamp
-  * Copy-paste each and every exercise into [JS Tutor](http://pythontutor.com/javascript.html#mode=edit) to get the most out of your studying!
 * Continue studying the exercises from in class
   * You can study them live [in the lesson plan](https://hackyourfuture.be/separation-of-concerns/week-2)